 Edamame Soybean Marketing Project

-This section of the New Crop Opportunities Center Web site is an archive for Southern Region Sustainable Agriculture Research and Education Program (SARE) Producer Grant FS101-137, Marketing Edamame Soybeans in Kentucky.
+This section of the Center for Crop Diversification website is an archive for Southern Region Sustainable Agriculture Research and Education Program (SARE) Producer Grant FS101-137, Marketing Edamame Soybeans in Kentucky.
 The project occurred from 2000-2002.
 This page tracks the development of this project and offers a "how-to" case for new crop market development in Kentucky.

 In 1998 and 1999, Sara McNulty of Owensboro grew test plots of two soybean varieties developed at Iowa State University.
 The two varieties, ISTNL 2025 and ISTNL 2027, were the result of a successful effort led by ISU soybean breeder Dr. Walt Fehr.
 The goal was to cross Iowa soybean varieties with Japanese soybeans.
 The varieties of Japanese soybeans used had previously been developed through selective breeding for no lipoxygenase enzymes.
 (These enzymes cause a flavor most Americans dislike).
 The Iowa State team successfully put the less "beany" flavored soybean developed by Japanese researchers into a shorter season, Iowa bean.